 When doing keyword research, focus on both branded and non-branded search terms.
 Branded keywords are important because they represent customers ready to buy.
 These terms are also vital to your online reputation.
 Conversely, non-branded terms for ecommerce products like “women’s running shoes” are essential for influencing customers in the decision making stage of the customer journey.

 Although keyword rankings constantly fluctuate, a sudden drop in rankings could be signs of trouble.
 There are plenty of SERP trackers out there to choose from, including Ahrefs, Moz, SEMrush, and STAT.

 8. Organic visibility (organic market share)

 Organic visibility (aka organic market share, SEO visibility, search visibility, etc.) is a score that measures how much organic search traffic your site gets compared to the total available clicks.
 It takes into account both search volume and ranking position which drives click through rate (CTR).

-Many SEO tools will give you a sitewide visibility score, which is based on where you rank for all tracked keywords, and a keyword-specific score.
-Both scores are important to track as they provide you with a quick snapshot of how your site is performing in terms of SEO.
+Many SEO tools will give you a sitewide visibility score as well as a keyword-specific score.
+Both scores are important to track as they provide you with a quick snapshot of how your website’s SEO performance.